Pavel Padabed

 On January 20, 2023, law enforcement officers detained Padabed in the capital city of Minsk and searched his home, according to reports by the Belarusian Association of Journalists (BAJ), an advocacy and trade group operating from exile, and Viasna, a banned human rights group.
 According to relatives quoted in the BAJ report, Padabed’s computer and other “data carriers” were missing from his apartment after authorities searched it.

-On June 28, Padabed’s trial began.
-Authorities accused the journalist of cooperating with the banned Poland-based independent broadcaster Belsat TV and claimed that he was involved in filming video clips of “protest content” about murdered journalists Dmitry Zavadsky and Pavel Sheremet, although Padabed was not credited in the videos, according to reports by Belsat TV and BAJ.
+On June 28, 2023, Padabed’s trial began.
+Authorities accused the journalist of cooperating with the banned Poland-based independent broadcaster Belsat TV and claimed that he was involved in filming video clips of “protest content” about murdered journalists Dmitry Zavadsky and Pavel Sheremet, although Padabed was not credited in the videos, according to a report by BAJ.
 They also accused him of doing journalism for “self-serving motives” and financial gain.
 Padabed denied the charges.

-Padabed began serving his sentence at Prison No. 4 in the eastern city of Mahilou, according to Viasna.
-In October 2023, a source close to Padabed’s case told CPJ via messaging app that the journalist was transferred to Prison No. 17 in the eastern city of Shklow on September 30.
+In November 2024, a source close to Padabed’s case told CPJ via messaging app that the journalist was serving his sentence in Prison No. 17 in the eastern city of Shklow.

-The source, speaking under condition of anonymity for fear of reprisal, added that Padabed is being denied visits for the next three to four months.
-Padabed did not complain about his health, they said.
+The source, speaking under condition of anonymity for fear of reprisal, added that Padabed did not complain about his health, but that “his psychological state is heavy,” and that he could communicate only in letters and calls and was deprived of visits.

 Padabed covered the nationwide protests following the disputed 2020 presidential election and has been repeatedly detained in connection to his journalistic activity.

-In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
-CPJ emailed the Belarusian Investigative Committee but did not receive any replies.
+In late 2024, CPJ emailed the Belarusian Investigative Committee but did not receive any replies.